derivita/hrpc-docs/content/docs/guides/auth.md

 #### Using Google token-based authentication

-gRPC applications can use a simple API to create a credential that works for authentication with Google in various deployment scenarios.
+HRPC applications can use a simple API to create a credential that works for authentication with Google in various deployment scenarios.
 Again, our example is in C++ but you can find examples in other languages in our Examples section.